...

 The last part of property division that could be impacted by a midlife crisis which we will be covering today is related to simply not putting in the work when it comes to negotiations on this subject.
 Many times, if you are going through a midlife crisis, you may simply not care as much about these negotiations as you otherwise would.
 The idea that you could go through a divorce and not care about the proceedings could come as a surprise to you.
 However, some people get divorced and seem disconnected from the process completely.

 The reason for this is that some people who go through midlife crises have such a focus on the rest of their lives, their future, and the problems that they forego opportunities to negotiate with their spouse.
 It is somewhat normal to go through a process where you are trying to rediscover yourself during and after a divorce.
-Your sense of self can indeed be thrown for a loop because of a divorce.
+A divorce can indeed throw your sense of self for a loop.
 However, it is not worth losing out on property that you worked for throughout your life just because you think that your future self doesn’t need the property or that the negotiations are not worth it.

 Final thoughts on midlife crises and divorce